5th Street Bridge Rehabilitation Project

 The scope for the 5th Street Rehabilitation Project includes:

-The 60-year-old 5th Street Bridge is coated in lead paint that must be removed to address the corrosion within the steel.
-To protect the surrounding environment, the bridge will need to be wrapped for significant lengths of time during the project.
-Metal scaffolding around the bridge will be covered to prevent lead paint and other contaminants from entering the Courtenay River and surrounding area.
-The scaffolding required to safely complete the work will narrow the vehicle travelling lanes, reducing the available lane width and height.
+The 60-year-old 5th Street Bridge was coated in lead paint that has now been removed to address the corrosion within the steel.
+To protect the surrounding environment, the bridge was enclosed in scaffolding and sections were wrapped for significant lengths of time during the project.
+Metal scaffolding covered in heavy-duty plastic wrapping prevented lead paint and other contaminants from entering the Courtenay River and surrounding area.
+The lane width on the bridge has been reduced to safely complete the work.
+Large vehicles should use alternate routes until project completion.

 The 5th Street Bridge Project prioritizes maintaining access for all modes of transportation, including people who drive, walk, cycle, and take transit.

-Traffic will be reduced to one lane during construction and brief intermittent periods of full closure may be required at times.
+Traffic has been reduced to one lane during construction.
+Brief intermittent periods of full closure may be required at times.

 Leaving Downtown by Vehicle